philipstubbs13/feedback-sentiment-analyzer/README.md

 For more information on testing in a Next.js application, see <https://nextjs.org/docs/app/building-your-application/testing>

-To run both unit tests and component tests within this project, run the following command in the root directory of this project.
+To run both unit tests and component tests within this project, run the following command in the root directory.

 ```bash
   npm run test